Instead of placing bets with them,

 Finding Friends With A Great Passion For Sports

-launch your bookie.
-Once you identify a need for bookie services among
+Once you recognize a need for bookie services among your target group, you

 Find Start-Up Funds